RedHenDev/bython/README.md

 ## Key features

- * "Forget" about indentaition.
+ * "Forget" about indentation.
 You should still write beautiful code, but if you mess up with tabs/spaces, or copy one piece of code to another that uses a different indentation style, it won't break.

- * Uses Python for interpretation, that means that all of your existing modules, like NumPy and Matplotlib still works.
+ * Uses Python for interpretation, which means all of your existing modules, like NumPy and Matplotlib, still work.

 ## Code example